2023 Best Computer Software Applications Bachelor's Degree Schools in Georgia

 Top Georgia Schools for a Bachelor's in Computer Software Applications

 Our analysis found Georgia Institute of Technology - Main Campus to be the best school for computer software and applications students who want to pursue a bachelor’s degree in Georgia.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Located in the large city of Atlanta, Georgia Tech is a public college with a very large student population.

-Read full report on Computer Software & Applications at Georgia Institute of Technology - Main Campus
+Full Computer Software & Applications at Georgia Institute of Technology - Main Campus Report

 After completing their Bachelor's Degree, computer software graduates from DeVry University - Georgia carry an average student debtload of $45,246.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $158.